nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 The PINHandler class has the following static fields:

-- *logger*: A logger object for logging messages.

 - *PIN_FILE_PATH*: The path to the file where the PIN and authentication status are saved.